rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 - sudo systemctl disable ssh – disables SSH server after next reboot
 - sudo systemctl enable ssh – enables SSH after the next reboot.

+The OpenSSH server configuration file is located at `/etc/ssh/ssh_config`.
+To edit the configuration file use the following `sudo nano /etc/ssh/ssh_config` command.

 Reference:

 [How to Set Up and Use SSH in Linux](https://www.maketecheasier.com/setup-enable-ssh-ubuntu/)